Ed94/gencpp/docs/AST_Types.md

 };
 ```

 You'll notice that only one parent type is supported only with parent access.
-This library only supports single inheritance, the rest must be done through interfaces.
+This library only supports single inheritance, the rest are assumed to be interfaces and are given public acess specifiers.

 ## Constructor